The Role of the Physician Assistant in Our Practice

 * From the "You say potato, I say potaahtoh" file.
-You will note that Lisa Van Horn graduated from a "Physician Associate" program at Yale University.
-So, it seems that Yale didn't like the word "assistant" in the name of the profession any better than we do.
-As a result, we have adopted the term for ourselves.
+You will note that in our practice, the mid-level providers are called, physician associates.
+We established this years ago in deference to a former PA who had graduated from a "Physician Associate" program at Yale University.
+Apparently, Yale didn't like the word "assistant" in the name of the profession any better than we do.
+As a result, we felt comfortable adopting. the term for ourselves.
 Whether called, "Physician Assistant" or "Physician Associate", the difference is purely semantic.

 ** It is worth mentioning here that Dr. Saruk is a skilled and experienced medical educator.
 He is a Professor and an honored member of the clinical associated faculty of the University of Pennsylvania's Department of Dermatology -- the acknowledged top-rated dermatology training program in the country -- and has been training future dermatologists for over twenty-five years.